 7. Pinecones Placement Cards

 Pinecones can not only be found fallen around the neighborhood but can also be found at craft stores as well.
 They are the symbol of Fall!
-Get your students to collect a few before the next class and they can spend class time to decorate and paint their pinecones how they want them.
+Get your students to collect a few before the next class and they can spend class time decorating and painting their pinecones how they want them.
 They can then be used as beautiful place cards for Thanksgiving dinner.
 This can also help to encourage your students to be more involved in helping with the family Thanksgiving preparations, which we are sure their parents will be happy about.

 8. Paper Roll Turkey